zeplin/zeplin-html-to-pdf/README.md

 # Zeplin HTML to PDF Lambda

-This is an AWS Lambda function that converts HTML pages to PDF documents using wkhtmltopdf, it implements a simple interface to read and HTML input and output PDF content.
+This is an AWS Lambda function that converts HTML pages to PDF documents using wkhtmltopdf (0.12.4), it implements a simple interface to read and HTML input and output PDF content.

 > **WARNING**: You must use v2.x.x tag if you are using Node.js runtime >=10.x in AWS Lambda.

 ## Input
----

 Input event to this function has the following structure:
 ```
 {